fz172/fanfly/_posts/2024-10-08-rear_fuselage_skin.md

 ### Luggage extension box

-I procrasinated a little before installing the skin, so I decided to build something easy.
-I picked luggage extension box to build.
+I procrastinated a little before installing the skin, so I decided to build something easy.
+I picked a luggage extension box to build.

 It's fairly straightforward, just a few large skin clecoed and riveted together.
 And I followed what most others has done, and added some sound proofing foam around the box.